Category Archives: Night Gallery

 And with those words, Rod Serling gave TV viewers their first glimpse of a unique art display — designed not to be edifying, but to be eerie.
 Read the rest of this entry

 “You’re most welcome in this particular museum.
 There’s no admission, no requirement of membership, only a strong and abiding belief in the dark at the top of the stairs, or things that go bump in the night.”

-And with those promising words from Rod Serling, Night Gallery’s second season got underway today in 1971.
-(Or should I say “tonight”?)
+And with those promising words from Rod Serling, Night Gallery’s second season got underway on Sept.
+15, 1971.
 It featured no fewer than four segments, only one of which really deserves solid praise.
 (In saying that, I don’t want to discourage anyone who’s never sampled Night Gallery; it’s simply that better episodes lay ahead, although even some of the best could be bit uneven.)

 That segment, “The Boy Who Predicted Earthquakes,” is the lead-off story.
 Serling scripted it from the short story of the same name by Margaret St. Clair.
 It concerns a boy with a weekly TV show — a forum for his remarkable ability to prophesy.
 For reasons unknown, he can “see” into the near future, enabling him to warn about impending disasters, crimes, discoveries, etc.

 Because of his unerring accuracy, he naturally attracts a huge audience.
 For the sake of those who haven’t seen it, I won’t spoil the ending, but it’s an intriguing one, and it demonstrates Night Gallery’s laudable effort to stage frightening stories that didn’t rely on monsters, vampires and other conventional staples of the genre.